Diing54/DevOps/6. Kasten/shell commands.md

 # which

 - This will return the path of the command specified
+# man (manual)
+- This command is used to display information about the specified command eg
+- man which
 # whoami

 - This command will print the user name currently logged into the terminal session